atrinix/Online-Course-Registration-Database/README.md

 “Update section list of students to add a student first in the queue in a waitlist if a space opens up in the section list.” #enroll (studentID), (CourseID)

-sectionID = Name of a section studentID = name of a student courseID = name of a course
+degreeID = name of a degree
+studentID = name of a student
+courseID = name of a course

 *Specific parameters listed in the server.*